-all but one.
+As expected, democratic institutions have a marked impact on road safety.
+The coefficient estimates of the leveldemoc variable are negative across all regressions and statistically significant in all but one.
 The negative sign suggests that democracy has a positive effect on road safety.
 This result is applicable not only to countries in a process of democratic transition but also to established democracies consolidating their democratic institutions.
-The results for the traffic accident counts in the estimation for the full sample are particularly notable because of the high statistical significance (p-values smaller than one percent) for all institutional variables' coefficient estimates.
+The results for the traffic accident counts in the estimation for the full sample are particularly notable because of the high significance (one percent) of all coefficients.
 This outcome is in line with the theoretical prediction that more democratic regimes are associated with higher levels of public good provision.